Mobilehome Park Utility Upgrade Program

-- All other responsibilities included in the executed standard program agreement between the MHP owner and SoCalGas
+- All other responsibilities included in the executed standard program agreement between owner and SoCalGas

-Construction PhaseAs with any major remodel, there will be a level of temporary inconvenience that is difficult to determine until construction work takes place.
+Construction PhaseAs with all construction projects, there will be a level of temporary inconvenience that is difficult to determine however, the following should be expected:

-- Prior and during construction, the utility will work with the MHP to inform residents of the work and coordinate construction.
+- Prior to and during construction, the utility will work with the mobilehome park owners/managers to inform residents of the work and coordinate construction.

-- At the start of direct SoCalGas service, the old master-meter will be removed and the submetered system will be left in its place.
-The submetered system remains the responsibility of the MHP owner.
-The MHP master-meter discount will stop.
+- At the start of direct SoCalGas service, the old master-meter will be removed and the sub-metered system will be left in its place.
+The sub-metered system remains the responsibility of the owner.

-- MHP owners will be responsible for maintaining the new system beyond each resident's meter.
-SoCalGas ownership only extends to the resident's meter.
+- Owners will be responsible for maintaining the new system beyond each resident's meter.
+SoCalGas ownership only extends to the resident's natural gas meter.

-- Upon conversion to SoCalGas natural gas service, MHP residents will become direct customers of SoCalGas and will be individually billed at current residential customer rates.
-They will also become eligible to participate in residential customer programs that can help them save energy and money.
+- Once the mobile home park has been converted, residents will become direct customers of SoCalGas and will be individually billed at current residential customer rates.

 This program is subject to resolution of Advice No. 4673, Establishment of Rule No. 44, Mobilehome Park Conversion Program in Compliance with Decision (D.) 14-03-021.